larissealves/menu/README.md

 Complete application for menu management with a **React + Vite** frontend, **Express + Prisma** backend, and **PostgreSQL (NeonDB)** database.

+> ⚠️ This is a **personal study project** and does **not include any authentication or authorization** flows — neither in the API nor in the admin interface.

 ## 📁 Project Structure

 ```